tannerkoza/navsuite/CONTRIBUTING.md

-# NavSuite Development Setup with UV
+# navsuite Development Setup with UV

-This guide walks you through setting up the NavSuite monorepo for development using UV, a fast Python package manager.
-NavSuite is a collection of navigation-related Python packages designed for positioning, navigation, and timing (PNT) research and development.
+This guide walks you through setting up the navsuite monorepo for development using UV, a fast Python package manager. navsuite is a collection of navigation-related Python packages designed for positioning, navigation, and timing (PNT) research and development.

 ## Prerequisites